 Bay Path University asks all graduating students to respond to the Graduating Student Survey to gauge satisfaction and perceptions of Bay Path during the students’ final weeks at the University.
 For the first time in 2015-2016, the Graduating Student Survey included an item related to student perceptions of how the Bay Path experience contributed to their development of an inclusive worldview.
 Providing a baseline to assess the University's diversity and inclusion efforts, the self-assessment provides a glimpse into how students connect their curricular and co-curricular experiences in this area.
 Students respond to the question: "How much has your Bay Path experience contributed to your knowledge, skills, and personal development in understanding people of other backgrounds?".
-With four years of data, the responses demonstrate a small amount of growth in how students perceive the impact that Bay Path has had on their development relative to diversity and inclusion, with the most significant growth seen in the Traditional Undergraduate Population.
+With four years of data, the responses demonstrate a small amount of growth in how students perceive the impact that Bay Path has had on their development relative to diversity, equity, and inclusion, with the most significant growth seen in the Traditional Undergraduate Population.

 Bay Path University’s student population has steadily increased in size over the last seven years.
 As a result, the population of full-time staff has also increased to compensate for the growing number of students.
 An examination of the diversity of the full-time staff population demonstrates a 5% increase in full-time staff of color and a 6% increase in the percent of full-time faculty of color over the past seven years.